Chapter 5. COM Servers

 A local server must register all its class

 objects during the server’s initialization.
-ATL uses the AtlComModuleRegisterClassObjects
+ATL uses the AtlComModuleRegisterClassObjects helper function to

 register all the class objects in a local server.
 This helper

-function iterates over the object map calling RegisterClassObject
+function iterates over the object map calling RegisterClassObject for each object map entry.

 1ATLINLINE ATLAPI AtlComModuleRegisterClassObjects(